 B: No problem, I will order ….
 Yay, our food is at the door in 20!

-In many usability tests, we conducted with users of the Austrian food delivery platform, Mjam (in Vienna, 2017–2019) and from quantitative research, we observed repetitive usability issues and some troubling behaviors, when it came to the restaurant discovery phase of food ordering process, especially with new users.
+In several usability tests, we conducted with end-users of the Austrian food delivery platform, Mjam (in Vienna, 2017–2019), and from quantitative research, we observed repetitive usability issues and some troubling behaviors, when it came to the restaurant discovery phase, especially with new users.